May 2026

 “In Japanese mythology, Ryujin, the god of water and the sea, takes the form of a dragon.
 He lives at the bottom of the ocean, in a palace made of red and white coral, the Ryūgū-jō.
 Participating in the voyage between Tokyo and Onomichi is, for me, an opportunity to explore Japanese underwater narratives and representations, continuing the research I began at Villa Kujoyama on groundwater and the symbolic dimension of the subsurface.
 On board, I would like to collect—through audio recordings and drawing—testimonies and projections about the subaquatic environment, in order to create a contemporary narrative of the Ryūgū-jō.

-Discover some of his creations inspired by life aboard Tara:
+Discover some of her creations inspired by life aboard Tara: